rileygelwicks/modules-22/w07-rails/d1-dusk-associations/README.md

   end
   ```

-  **Note:** When setting up the `has_many` relationship, we use `dependent: :destroy` to maintain data integrity.
-This means that whenever an owner is deleted (destroyed), that owner's associated pets are also destroyed.
+  When setting up the `has_many` relationship, we use `dependent: :destroy` to maintain data integrity.
+This means that whenever an owner is deleted (destroyed), that owner's associated pets are also deleted from the database.

   `belongs_to` uses the singular form of the class name (`:owner`), while `has_many` uses the pluralized form (`:pets`).